 Travelling isn’t always wonders of the world and exotic countries.
 Sometimes, it’s nice to take a break with the family and get away from life for a while.
 It doesn’t matter where you are, as long as you’re not working!
 So, you might as well make it a staycation.
 Britain has lots to offer, and it’s about the cheapest break you’ll find in your entire life.
 Yep, there’s a lot to be said about a staycation.

-Of course, as a member of the thrift community, it would be remiss of you not to think of other ways to cut costs.
+Of course, as a member of the thrift community, it would be remiss of you not to think of other ways to cut costs and make your staycation even cheaper!
 Just because you’re holidaying in the country doesn’t mean you need to accept the first quote you are given.
 If anything, it’s easier for locals to get discounts, which is why a staycation can be even more affordable if you’re willing to go the extra mile.

 Don’t worry because it isn’t difficult.
 There are some excellent hacks that will make the process a walk in the park.
 Simply continue reading to find out more about them and to learn the tricks of the trade for cutting the cost of a staycation.